Front Range Equine Rescue Board of Directors

 Front Range Equine Rescue’s Board of Directors are dedicated to promoting the mission, vision, and program goals of the organization.
 Board members have a variety of backgrounds, each of which contributes to Front Range’s needs – whether it is expertise in horse care and management, technology, education, events, administrative tasks, or fundraising endeavors.
 FRER’s Board reflects the integrity and professionalism of Front Range Equine Rescue at all times.
 All Board members have prior history with the organization before sitting on the Board.

 Board members are not compensated.
-There are 5 independent voting members of the Board as required (L. Dewey, B. Wagman, A. Ward, A. Herrell and D. Lemaster).
+There are 5 independent voting members of the Board as required (L. Dewey, B. Wagman, A. Ward, A. Herrel and S. Vincent).

 Marion Nagle holds a Colorado State Elementary teaching license, Master of Arts degree, High School Physical Education and Dance degree.
 Her teaching experience ranges from pre-school through university with over 29 years’ experience.
 Ms. Nagle began volunteering with Front Range in 1998 and has been a foster home to over 25 horses since 2003.
 Her curriculum “The Care and Keeping of Horses” is a model for stopping horse abuse through education.
 The curriculum is in use at Front Range summer camps which also provide and promote volunteerism in the community.